Technopig100/adklinux/README.md

 Do check out the archiso.readme.

-### Start building your own ADK-Linux version with the use of this script!
+### Start building your own ADK-Linux Rolling version with the use of this script!